Korean, Edit

 ○ 4th.
 Viral protein synthesis → budding

-○ Capsid contains reverse transcriptase, protease, integrase, and two identical complementary ssRNAs
+○ Capsid contains reverse transcriptase, protease, integrase, and two identical (literally; not complementary) ssRNAs

 ○ 1st.
 Glycoprotein gp120 on the envelope binds to CD4 on helper T-cells